Flushable reagent stool blood test

 A negative result is normal.

 Normal value ranges may vary slightly among different labs.
-Talk to your doctor about your test results.
+Talk to your provider about your test results.

 What Abnormal Results Mean